Random matrices: General properties

+Let us count the powers of $N$ for a given ribbon graph $G$.
+Summing over the indices produces a factor $N$ for each single line, and the number of single lines is also the number of faces of the graph, i.e. the number of connected components of the graph's complement when drawn as a cellular graph on a surface.
+(A cellular graph is a graph whose faces are topological discs.)
+Each edge corresponds to a propagator that is proportional to $N^{-1}$, and each vertex $\displaystyle N\operatorname{Tr} M^4$ carries a factor $N$.
+So the power of $N$ is

+This coincides with the \textbf{Euler characteristic} , a topological invariant of graphs on surfaces.
+The Euler characteristic of a disconnected graph is the sum of Euler characteristics of its connected components.
+The Euler characteristic of a connected graph $G$ is related to the genus $g$ of the lowest genus surface where $G$ can be drawn as a cellular graph by

-In a ribbon graph, the power of $N$ is given (up to a constant) by the number of single lines.
-This also coincides with the number of connected components of the graph's complement when drawn on a surface.
-It turns out that the dominant graphs $O(N^2)$ are the \textbf{planar graphs} , which can be drawn on the plane without crossing themselves.
-We also have a subleading graph $O(1)$, which can be drawn on a torus but not on the plane.
-This can be generalized to arbitrary connected $n$-point correlation functions of traces of powers of $M$: \begin{description} \item[Theorem.] ('t Hooft~\cite{'tHooft:1973jz}, Br\'ezin--Itzykson--Parisi--Zuber~\cite{Brezin:1977sv})
+So all connected graphs obey $\chi(G)\leq 2$, and $\chi(G)=2$ if and only if $G$ is a \textbf{planar graph} , a graph that can be drawn on the plane, such as the first two graphs in Eq.~\eqref{880}.
+The third graph can be drawn on a torus of genus $g=1$, and has $\chi(G)=0$.
+This can be generalized to arbitrary correlation functions of traces of powers of $M$: \begin{theorem}['t Hooft~\cite{'tHooft:1973jz}, Br\'ezin--Itzykson--Parisi--Zuber~\cite{Brezin:1977sv}] Expectation values in the Gaussian Hermitian matrix model, are sums over weighted ribbon graphs: